kva1966/sd-wordfinder/README.md

 processes (need to read-up on this), and will just die without executing any clean-up code.

-For this scenario, the index file is completely read and closed once the index is built, so not a big issue.
+For this scenario, the data file is completely read and closed once the index is built, so not a big issue.

 Only tested on Linux Mint Debian Edition 2 (LMDE2).